Vaccines & Titre Tests

 Every client's lifestyle is different, and every patient is an individual.
 So why would we have standard vaccine protocols?

-When they are young, puppies and kittens need exposure to certain diseases, but we try to space out those vaccines as much as possible, and never administer them to a pet in less than optimum health.
+When they are young, puppies and kittens need exposure to certain viruses, but we try to space out those vaccines as much as possible, and never administer them to a pet in less than optimum health.

 As they get older, we recommend testing your cats' and dogs' blood with titre tests, to find out what immunity they have developed.
 This enables you to know what they are or are not immune to, so you don't unnecessarily routinely vaccinate them.